-Bartlett to Construct Soybean Crushing Plant in Southeast Kansas - NewsBreak
+Bartlett to construct soybean crushing plant in southeast Kansas - NewsBreak

-$325 million facility to benefit supply chains for renewable fuels, food products and animal feeds.
-MONTGOMERY COUNTY, KS – Bartlett, a Savage Company, has obtained approval from the Board of County Commissioners of Montgomery County, Kansas to receive county-issued industrial revenue bonds to support Bartlett’s development of a soybean crushing facility in Montgomery County.
-The Bartlett plant will be capable of handling approximately 38.5 million bushels of soybeans annually to crush into soybean meal and refined soybean oil, feedstock used in producing renewable fuels, food products and animal feeds.www.wibwnewsnow.com
+Bartlett, a Savage Company, has obtained approval from the Board of County Commissioners of Montgomery County, Kansas, to receive county-issued industrial revenue bonds to support Bartlett’s development of a soybean crushing facility in Montgomery County.
+The Bartlett plant will be capable of handling approximately 38.5 million bushels of soybeans annually to crush into soybean meal and refined soybean oil, feedstock used in producing renewable fuels, food products and animal feeds.www.hpj.com

 Comments / 0